Rainbow spanning structures in graph and hypergraph systems

 Let $H$ be a $k$-graph and let $\mathcal{P}$ be a partition of $V(H)$.
 Then we say a set $S\subseteq V(H)$ is $k$-\emph{partite} if it has one vertex in any part of $\mathcal{P}$ and that $H$ is $k$-\emph{partite} if every edge of $H$ is $k$-partite.
 Let $V$ be a set of vertices, let $\mathcal{P}$ be a partition of $V$ into $k$ parts $V_1,\ldots, V_k$ and let $J$ be a $k$-partite $k$-system on $V$.
 For each $0\leq j\leq k-1$ we define the \emph{partite minimum j-degree} $\delta^*_j(J)$ as the largest $m$ such that any $j$-edge $e$ has at least $m$ extensions to a $(j+1)$-edge in any part not used by $e$, i.e.

 The partite degree sequence is $\delta^*(J)=(\delta^*_0(J),\ldots,\delta^*_{k-1}(J))$.

 To obtain $c_{1,K_k}^{\rm cov,'}$, we use the following lemma, which is a special case of~\cite[Lemma 7.2]{MR3290271}.
-Again for completeness, we include a short proof of it. \begin{lemma} Let $V$ be a set partitioned into $k$ parts $V_1,\ldots,V_k$ each of size $n$ and let $J$ be a $k$-partite $k$-system on $V$ such that
+Again we present the short proof of Lemma~\ref{mul} given in \cite{MR3290271}. \begin{lemma} Let $V$ be a set partitioned into $k$ parts $V_1,\ldots,V_k$ each of size $n$ and let $J$ be a $k$-partite $k$-system on $V$ such that